valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 - Added transparency to titles during intro cutscene.
 - Restored laundromat shop sign in East Island City.
 - Extracted building textures in Firefly Projects from PS3, since they turned out to be better there than on PC.
+- Changed textures of police booths since they have more detail on consoles than on PC.
+- Changed texture of one air conditioner due to it having bit more saturated texture comparing to PC one.
+- Changed QUB3D arcade machine texture to the one from PS3 because it's slightly less compressed than PC one.

 #### Screenshots
 ![Ih7oJo7](https://github.com/valentyn-l/GTAIV.Various.Fixes/assets/60371520/de36fa51-4224-42b1-963c-aa9cc789e89d)